 His main research interests are in the fields of nanomaterials for biomedical applications (e.g. remote cell stimulation mediated by piezoelectric nanoparticles, superparamagnetic nanostructures and NIR-absorbing nanomaterials), 3D nanostructured scaffolds for tissue engineering, bio-hybrid systems for the modelling of blood-brain barrier and biology in altered gravity conditions.

-Dr. Marino is author or co-author of 28 ISI papers, 2 papers on international peer-reviewed non-impacted journals, 3 book chapters, 10 proceedings and 16 abstracts/posters at national/international conferences.
-He serves as Reviewer for more than 20 international journals and was recently selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
-He serves as Review Editor for 2 international journals (Frontiers in Molecular Biosciences and Frontiers Bioengineering and Biotechnology.
+Dr. Marino is author or co-author of 33 ISI papers, 1 papers on international peer-reviewed non-impacted journals, 3 book chapter, 13 proceedings and 16 abstracts/posters at national/international conferences.
+He serves as Reviewer for more than 25 international journals and was selected as reviewer for the evaluation of ERC and Marie Skłodowska-Curie projects.
+He serves as Review Editor for Frontiers Bioengineering and Biotechnology.
 He delivered 6 talks and 4 invited talk in international contexts.
 Attilio Marino is currently involved in the framework of two projects in IIT for the establishment of two spin-off companies (NABIS and Kidaria Bioscience).
 For his research activity, he was awarded with several national and international prizes.
-Attilio Marino held seminars at the the University of Genova (aa.yy.
+Attilio Marino held seminars at the Polytechnic University of Turin (aa.yy.
 2015/2016, 2016/2017, 2017/2018, 2018/2019 coordinated by prof. Gianluca Ciardelli and prof. Gianni Ciofani), University of Genova (aa.yy.
-2015/2016, 2016/2017, 2017/2018) and at the University of Pisa (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
+2017/2018, , coordinated by prof. Roberto Raiteri), and at the University of Pisa "Neuroscience Methods" (2012/2013, 2013/2014, 2014/2015, coordinated by prof. Mario Pellegrino).
 He is currently supervisor of one M.Sc. student.
-He supervised the activity of other 3 M.Sc. students.
+He supervised the activity of other 3 M.Sc.

 Education and training:

 February 2018 – present: - Post-Doctoral Fellowship, granted by European Research Council, at IIT (Smart Bio-Interfaces group).